matthew-brett/gitwash/gitwash/development_workflow.rst

 Development workflow
 ====================

-You already have your own forked copy of the ipython_ repository, by following :ref:`forking`, :ref:`set-up-fork`, and you have configured git_ by following :ref:`configure-git`.
+You already have your own forked copy of the gitwash_ repository, by following :ref:`forking`, :ref:`set-up-fork`, and you have configured git_ by following :ref:`configure-git`.